Chamomile Tea For Babies: Benefits, Dosage And Side Effects

 1. Never purchase loose chamomile tea: A study found that unwrapped/loose chamomile tea sold in herbal stores is often contaminated with the spores of the Clostridium botulinum bacteria that can cause infant botulism, which is the colonization of bacteria in the intestine (6).

-Babies below the age of 12 months are most at risk of botulism since their natural intestinal bacterial floral cannot overpower the Clostridium bacteria (10).
-After the first year, the baby’s intestines have enough good bacteria to compete with harmful bacteria.
+Babies below the age of 12 months are susceptible to botulism since their natural intestinal bacterial floral cannot overpower the Clostridium bacteria (10).
+After the first year, the baby’s intestines have enough good bacteria to fight harmful bacteria.
 Nevertheless, avoid using loose chamomile tea for babies.

 1. Select pure chamomile tea: Ensure that you buy only pure chamomile tea bags, without added ingredients such as peppermint, tea leaves, rooibos leaves or lavender, as you do not know how the baby’s body would react to them.